ArkaneOnline/ArkaneOnline/README.md

 <center>
   <h1>Hi there 👋</h1>
-  My name is Arkane, a developer just trying to figure everything out.
+  My name is Arkane, a developer creating things that server no purpose for fun.
 </center>

 #### GitHub Stats